TMondain/DECIDE_WP1/README.md

----
-title: "DECIDE Species Distribution Modelling workflow"
+# DECIDE Species Distribution Modelling workflow
-output: html_notebook
-editor_options:
-  chunk_output_type: inline
----

 This repository contains all the code necessary to run the species distribution models (SDMs) for the DECIDE project.
 These models are currently being run for both day-flying moths and butterflies, with plans to run orthoptera and all moths at a later stage.
 All of the methods are coded in 'R', but some of the scripts need to be run on the Lotus HPC, because of the computational requirements.